aurvl/Portfolio/README.md

 ## 🎓 About Me

-I am a 2nd-year Master’s student in Economics at Université Côte d’Azur, specializing in Big Data and Machine Learning.
-Passionate about data analysis, I am eager to improve my skills and gain hands-on experience through real-world projects and internships.
-My goal is to apply my knowledge to solve complex economic and business challenges, leveraging the power of data to drive informed decision-making.
+As a second-year Master’s student in Economics, specializing in Economic Data Expertise and Analysis at Université Côte d'Azur, I’m passionate about leveraging data to solve complex economic and social challenges.
+Throughout my academic journey, I’ve honed my analytical skills, developed creative problem-solving approaches, and nurtured a deep interest in both economic theory and its real-world applications.

+Driven by ambition and a love for economic and social sciences, I aim to contribute to impactful research and data-driven solutions.
+I’m always eager to collaborate, learn, and bring innovative insights to the table.

 You can found my CV [here]().